 FCC Chief Proposes Exempting Small Cable from HD Rule

 FCC Chairman Kevin Martin have come out in favor of exempting small cable operators from a seven-year old rule that disallows cable firms from downconverting HD signals to SD.
-Martin made his remarks before the American Cable Association on April 8, where his written remarks
+Martin made his remarks before the American Cable Association on April 8, where his written remarks included the following:

 “I understand that smaller cable systems are capacity-constrained.
 In 2001, the Commission required cable operators to pass through the broadcasters’ HD signals unaltered.
 The must-carry statute required that there be no material degradation.
 And I appreciate the concern when such cable systems are unable to carry broadcasters’ HD signal, as the Commission required back in 2001.